dandevri/minor-rtw/README.md

 * **Video change:** Update the video based on event manipuation (play / pause).
 * **Offline:** The user gets a notification when the client is offline.

+*To make sure the iFrame works over sockets it's wrapped with the MediaElement library.
+The iFrame is now HTML5 video and I can call the event and methods of the video.*

 ### Data life cycle
 To use the google profile returned by Google Sign on the room page I used localForage to store it in localStorage.
 It adds the `socket.id` with the `userProfile data` to the `connectedUser`.
 When a client disconnects that client gets removed from the array.